 I later found out that not all the stock labelled ‘tamir’ was sent back to be fixed.
 Instead, some of it was later sold to the factory workers themselves.

 One of my colleagues described the process to me.
-Boxes with clothing labelled ‘tamir’ are placed outside, behind the factory, and workers are given the chance to buy them below retail cost.
+Boxes with clothing labelled ‘tamir’ are placed outside, behind the factory, and workers are given the chance to buy them at prices below retail cost.

 She strongly advised me not to participate in this ‘madness’.